Alteryx AMP Engine

 How to Switch AMP Off

-The default setting for all new workflows is AMP.
+The default setting for all new workflows is AMP starting with the 2022.1 Release.

-You can cancel the selection to use AMP engine in user or workflow settings.
+You can cancel the selection to use AMP engine in workflow or user settings.
 Navigate through the following steps to switch between the original and AMP engines.

 To cancel the selection of AMP engine for all new workflows: